 - an order requiring a corporation, within a time specified by the court, to produce to the court or an interested person financial statements;

 - an order directing rectification of the registers or other records of a corporation; or

 - an order liquidating and dissolving the corporation.

 Deadlock in the corporation’s governance is grounds for a court ordered dissolution.
 In deadlock situations, meaning situations where the decision-making process within a corporation cannot function and there is no realistic prospect of it being repaired, courts have the power to involuntarily windup a corporation.
 Such a remedy would likely be used if an indefinite dispute arose in a two director-equal shareholder corporation.
-Moreover, such a process can be used buy out a shareholder; resolve a deadlocked board; and even purchase 50% of a company.
+Moreover, such a process can be used to buy out a shareholder, resolve a deadlocked board, and even purchase 50% of a company.